NCAA, Conference, and University Rules & Violations Procedures

 Investigation of Potential Violations

-The Faculty Athletics Representative, the Associate Director of Athletics for Student Services & Compliance and/or the Assistant Director of Compliance are responsible for conducting investigations of possible violations.
+The Faculty Athletics Representative, the Associate Director of Athletics for Student-Athlete Services & Compliance and/or the Assistant Director of Compliance are responsible for conducting investigations of possible violations.
 In conducting such inquiries the investigator will consult regularly with the Director of Athletics and will keep the University President apprised of any developments.

 Alleged Violations at Other NCAA Member Institutions

-If an individual has knowledge of an alleged violation that has occurred at another NCAA member institution, he or she should report the alleged violation to the Associate Director of Athletics for Student Services & Compliance, the Assistant Director of Compliance, or the Director of Athletics.
+If an individual has knowledge of an alleged violation that has occurred at another NCAA member institution, he or she should report the alleged violation to the Associate Director of Athletics for Student-Athlete Services & Compliance, the Assistant Director of Compliance, or the Director of Athletics.
 The person receiving the report should discuss the violation with the accuser and then contact an administrator at the accused member institution to request that the alleged violation be investigated.
-The Associate Director of Athletics for Student Services & Compliance, the Assistant Director of Compliance, or the Director of Athletics may also contact the Big West Conference Office and request that the Commissioner or Associate/Assistant Commissioner contact the accused institutions.
+The Associate Director of Athletics for Student-Athlete Services & Compliance, the Assistant Director of Compliance, or the Director of Athletics may also contact the West Coast Conference Office and request that the Commissioner or Associate/Assistant Commissioner contact the accused institutions.

 The Compliance Office shall provide the necessary programs and materials to the athletics staff and other parties that have athletically-related departmental responsibilities.
 To assure that all areas are kept up-to-date, the Compliance Office on a regular basis will provide them with the most recent NCAA legislation and interpretations that may affect them.